ogxd/ogxd.github.io/content/articles/coupling-and-churn/index.md

 ## Low churn, high coupling: fine

-Now the mirror case: an operating system.
-It's one of the largest, most complex pieces of software your team touches (millions of lines, and more coupling than anything else in your stack, since literally everything runs on top of it).
-Yet engineering teams don't spend countless hours on the OS.
+Now the opposite case: an operating system.
+It's one of the largest, most complex pieces of software your team uses every day (millions of lines, and more coupling than anything else in your stack, since literally everything runs on top of it).
+Yet engineering teams don't spend countless hours updating and fixing their OS.
 They just use it, and it works.
 Same for the compiler, the standard library, a battle-tested serialization library, or that stable internal package nobody has touched in two years.
 Massive coupling, near-zero churn, near-zero cost.

 This is the definitive proof that codebase size and complexity are not the cost.
 If cost were proportional to code, the OS would dominate every team's maintenance budget.
 It doesn't even appear on it.